3,110

 Needs: Healthy to Significant

-Lifeline has had an adoption program in Macedonia since January of 2015.
-North Macedonia allows families the opportunity to pursue children available for adoption between ages of 1 year and 15 years.
+Lifeline has had an adoption program in Macedonia since January of 2015 and have recently relaunch the program in February of 2023!
+North Macedonia allows families the opportunity to pursue children available for adoption between ages of 1 year and 18 years.
 We anticipate children who are older with minor to moderate and significant special needs to be made available for adoption.
-Matches are made through a computer generated system.
-The Macedonian Adoption Authority is the Ministry of Labor and Social Affairs.

 Learn More